HaoRan-Ma/HaoRan-Ma.github.io/_pages/about.md

 My research interests primarily lie in **multimodal learning and pre-training algorithms**, with a particular focus on their applications in **medical image analysis**.
 I am especially interested in algorithmic design, representation learning, and cross-modal modeling, and I am passionate about exploring the potential of these methods across different domains.

-If you are interested in my work or would like to collaborate, please feel free to reach out to me via email at **haoranma@mail.ustc.edu.cn**.
+If you are interested in my work or would like to collaborate, please feel free to reach out to me via email at **haoranma@mail.ustc.edu.cn**, or contact me on WeChat (kindly note your purpose when adding).

-I am also actively seeking **algorithm-related research or industry internship opportunities**.
+👀 I am also actively seeking **algorithm-related research or industry internship opportunities**.

 ---

 ## 📰 News {#news}

-- *(To be updated)*
+- 🤡 Coming soon!

 ---

 ## 📚 Publications {#publications}

-- *(No publications yet)*
+- 🤡 Coming soon!

 ---